Greek Expeditionary Force (Korea): Awards and recognitions

-Company P Greek Expeditionary Forces Battalion (Second Award) is cited for extraordinary heroism and outstanding performance of duty in action against an armed enemy in the vicinity of Surang-Ni, Korea during the period 17 June to 18 June 1953.
+Company P Greek Expeditionary Forces Battalion (Second Award) is cited for extraordinary heroism and outstanding performance of duty in action against an armed enemy in the vicinity of Surang-Ni, Korea during the period June 17 to June 18, 1953.
 Assigned the defense of a vital outpost position (Harry), the company encountered a major enemy assault on the evening of June 17.
 After an intense concentration of enemy mortar and artillery fire, the hostile forces, which had taken up an attack position on the northeast and northwest side of the outpost, moved rapidly through their own and friendly artillery fire to gain a foothold on the northern slope of the position.
 Refusing to withdraw, Company P closed in and met the attackers in a furious hand-to-hand struggle in which many of the enemy were driven off.
 The aggressors regrouped, quickly attacked a second time, and again gained the friendly trenches.
 Immediately, the Greek Forces launched a series of counterattacks, simultaneously dispatching a diversionary force to the east of the outpost which successfully channeled the enemy thrusts.
-After 2 hours of close-in fighting, the aggressors were again routed and the friendly positions restored.
+After two hours of close-in fighting, the aggressors were again routed and the friendly positions restored.
 The outstanding conduct and exemplary courage exhibited by members of Company P, Greek Expeditionary Forces Battalion, reflects great credit on themselves and are in keeping with the finest traditions of the military service and the Kingdom of Greece."

 Individual Greeks received six U.S. Distinguished Service Crosses, 32 Silver Stars, 110 Bronze Stars.
 19 members of 13th Flight received the US Air Force Air Medal for the Hagaru-ri evacuation operation in December 1950.
 The Greek battalion's war flag also received the highest Greek military decoration, the Commander's Cross of the Cross of Valour, in 1954.

 Helping Korean civilians

-The Greeks were interested in the welfare of Korean civilians.
+The Greeks were very interested in the wellbeing of the civilians and considered it as a high priority.
+Of all the forces, they were possibly the most protective.

 They especially treated Korean children with great kindness including the feeding, clothing and sheltering of Korean orphans, possibly because of the kidnapping of Greek children by Communists during the Greek civil war.